 Another word for misshapen and thick toenails are dystrophic toenails.
 While dystrophic toenails are most often caused by onychomycosis, they can be caused by trauma.
 Learn more here.

-Foot and Ankle Center of Lake City offers a variety of fungal nail treatments to meet your needs, budget, and lifestyle, including topical and oral medications, and FDA-approved PinPoint FootLaser™ therapy.
-While topical medications are often ineffective and oral medications have the potential for concerning side effects, PinPoint FootLaser™ treatment is painless, has no known side effects, and boasts a success rate as high as 70 percent and new, clear nail growth in as little as three months.
+Foot and Ankle Center of Lake City offers a variety of fungal nail treatments to meet your needs, budget, and lifestyle, including topical and oral medications, and FDA-approved PinPointe FootLaser™ therapy.
+While topical medications are less effective and oral medications have the potential for concerning side effects, PinPoint FootLaser™ treatment is painless, has no known side effects, and boasts a success rate as high as 70 percent and new, clear nail growth in as little as three months.
 Additionally, treatment sessions take just 30 minutes, toenails can be re-treated at three-month intervals without systemic side effects.

 Developed to give you the best chance of successfully eliminating toenail fungus, our comprehensive laser treatment program includes:

-- Use of a Shoe Zap Ultraviolet Shoe Sanitizer that allows you to sterilize all of your shoes before treatment
+- Use of a Shoe Zap Ultraviolet Shoe Sanitizer to sterilize your shoes during treatment.

 - Topical medications to use on the infected toenails and surrounding skin.
 We use Tolcylen products for this step in the process.
 These products not only reduce fungus on the skin and nails but improve the appearance of nails.